 A 401(k) plan is a retirement savings plan sponsored by employers.
 It allows employees to contribute to their retirement savings pre-tax in the United States.
-The 401(k) contribution limit for 2021 is $19,500, unchanged from 2020.
+The 401(k) contribution limit for 2023 is $22,500, an increase of $2,000 from 2021.
 Don’t know if you have a 401(k) plan or match?
 Ask your boss or look at the internal benefits webpage at your company.
 If you are eligible, your company will have information on how to sign up.
 The contribution amount you elect will be taken directly from your paycheck.

 At minimum, you should always contribute enough to your 401(k) to get the full match.
-Consider how much you’ll save on taxes this year when you decide how much you’ll contribute to your 401(k).
+As you start making more money, understand how much you’ll save on taxes and begin increasing your contributions until you hit the max.
 Also consider your money needs in the next 5-10 years.
 When you’re starting out in your 20s you’re paying down debt, saving for a car and saving for a house.
 It’s easier to put more money in retirement accounts when you’re no longer saving for a down payment.

 Even though a 401(k) can be a set it and forget it account it’s best to check the performance of your 401(k) investments periodically.
 A 401(k) is a great investment vehicle; however, many companies limit what you can invest in.
 Even if you have a 401(k) you should also open a Roth IRA account for retirement savings and investments.

 Open A Roth IRA To Lock In Gains Tax Free

 A Roth IRA is a retirement account that offers you a tax benefit when you retire in the United States.
 Roth IRA contributions are not tax deductible.
 You also do not pay taxes when you withdraw money at age 59 ½ +.
 This is different from traditional IRAs and 401(k) plans.